Automatic Email Processor - process emails automatically

 Automatically save emails and attachments

-Save emails and email attachments from Outlook automatically into dynamically created folders
+Save emails and email attachments automatically into dynamically created folders

 Print emails automatically